algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 ## Transfer Tokens to an Application

-On Ethereum, tranferring tokens to a smart contract is done in two ways:
+On Ethereum, transferring tokens to a smart contract is done in two ways:

 1. For Ether, the tokens are directly sent with the call to the smart contract.
 2. For other tokens (ERC-20, ERC-721, ERC-1155), the user first needs to call a function (of the token smart contract) to approve the smart contract they want to call to spend tokens on their behalf.